analythium/tryr/README.md

     # Running swagger Docs at http://127.0.0.1:8000/__docs__/

 As you can see, the response has a generic 500 HTTP status irrespective of nature of the error.
-Moreover the response contains the error message from R. On the back end, the error is printed to STDOUT, whereas a warning got printed to STDERR.
+On the back end, the error is printed to STDOUT, whereas a warning got printed to STDERR.

 This default behavior is undesired for multiple reasons:

 - We need to be able to differentiate 4xx and 5xx errors
-- When the error is 5xx, the error message itself might contain sensitive information that we should not leak to the client
 - The detailed error message is helpful on the backend, but we should print it to STDERR instead of STDOUT

+Warning: when `pr_set_debug(TRUE)` the error message itself is returned by the response, this might contain sensitive information that we should not leak to the client.

 ## Try/catch behavior